shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 	return null

 #### player_setXPosition
-Sets the players current x position on the map
+Sets the players current x position on the map.
+Server module checks if x is in range.

 	if player is valid
-		if x is greater than or equal to 0 and less than or equal to max collumns set players x value as value given return
+		set players x value as value given return

 #### player_getXPosition